 +33 01 58 12 28 88

-This beautiful hotel used to be the palace of Napoleon’s nephew Prince Roland Bonaparte and grand spaces, like the former drawing room, have been immaculately restored and are now used as event space.
-The hotel manages to feel intimate, but it has everything you could possibly want in a luxury hotel—an indoor pool, a spa, and three excellent restaurants, including one of the only Michelin-star rated Chinese restaurants in the world.
-Guest rooms feature contemporary furnishings but the Imperial Suite, Bonaparte’s former private apartment, is decorated in period style– all blue and gold and decorated with Chinese vases; it’s one of the most beautiful hotel suites in the city.
+This beautiful hotel used to be the palace of Prince Roland Bonaparte, Napoleon’s nephew.
+Grand spaces, like the former drawing room, have been immaculately restored and are now used as event space.
+The hotel manages to feel intimate, but it has everything you could possibly want in a luxury hotel—an indoor pool, a spa, and three excellent restaurants, including one of the only Michelin-starred Chinese restaurants in the world.
+Guest rooms feature contemporary furnishings but the Imperial Suite, Bonaparte’s former private apartment, is decorated in period style.
+All blue and gold and decorated with Chinese vases, it’s one of the most beautiful hotel suites in the city.

 10 Avenu d’Iéna